 What to Say When you Call your Rep

-When you pick up the phone to call your representatives there are a few things you should say 1) who you are, 2) that you are constituent, 3) where you live, and 4) why you are calling.
-Below are some sample scripts.
-Remember, these scrips are just ideas.
-It is always better to speak from the heart rather than sound like you are reading a script.
+Below is a sample script based on a fictional bill.
+Remember, it is always better to speak from the heart rather than sound like you are reading a script.
 The more often you call, the more comfortable you will get making these types of calls.

 So you’re fired up and ready to make some calls, write some letters, and send some tweets.
 What now?
 How the heck do you figure out what’s going on in Colorado that needs your attention?
 CLEAN stands for Citizen Legislative Early Action Network.
 It was designed to provide everyday citizens like you with up to date information on upcoming bills in the Colorado House and Senate.
 Click here for more information and to join their electronic mailing list.
 Please note: clean is run out of the Longmont Dems, but it is designed for all Coloradans.